 Bandelier National Monument, located near Los Alamos, New Mexico, is a 33,677-acre site that preserves the homes and territory of the Ancestral Puebloans, who occupied this area from the 12th to the 16th centuries.
-The monument’s sheer canyon walls contain numerous cave dwellings and petroglyphs and pictographs that date from this period.
+The monument’s sheer canyon walls contain numerous cave dwellings, petroglyphs, and pictographs from this period.
 Surface dwellings include the remains of two large villages, Tyuonyi and Tsankawi.

 The Ancestral Pueblo people (Anasazi) lived here from approximately 1150 AD to 1550 AD.
-The upsurge of the population and the main construction activity in Bandelier began after 1300 AD, when large towns grew up and down the Rio Grande drainage, and the people achieved a standard of living.
+The population upsurge and the main construction activity in Bandelier began after 1300 AD, when large towns grew up and down the Rio Grande drainage, and the people achieved a standard of living.

 They built homes from blocks of volcanic tuff, which is soft and relatively easy to break into blocks.
-There were also sources of hard basalt rock just a short distance down the canyon, from which they made axes and hammers, which could be used as tools to form the tuff blocks.
-Axes were also used to fell large Ponderosa pine trees whose straight; thick trunks made excellent vigas (the beams used to support the roof).
+Just a short distance down the canyon, there were also sources of hard basalt rock, from which they made axes and hammers, which could be used as tools to form the tuff blocks.
+Axes were also used to fell large Ponderosa pine trees, whose straight, thick trunks made excellent vigas (the beams used to support the roof).

 These Indians depended on agriculture to sustain them in their more sedentary lifestyle.
 They planted corn, beans, and squash in mesa top fields and supplemented their diet with native plants and meat from deer, rabbit, and squirrel.
 Domesticated turkeys were used for both their feathers and meat.
 Yucca plants were also crucial for these people, who crushed the plant’s roots to make soap and shampoo.